 About the Author

-Donna Mac and her husband, Jason, live in the Chicago-land area with their identical twin seven-year-old daughters, five-year-old daughter, and their two Puggles.
-Donna is not just some teacher or some therapist offering therapeutic and academic ideas for shy children, children with social anxiety disorder, and children with selective mutism; even more important, she is also a mom of twins diagnosed with selective mutism, in addition to ADHD and apraxia of speech (which is a speech delay), and she's also the mom of a "normative shy" daugther.
+Donna Mac and her husband, Jason, live in the Chicago-land area with their identical twin 11-year-old daughters, 9-year-old daughter, and their two Puggles.
+Donna is not just some teacher or some therapist offering therapeutic and academic ideas for shy children, children with social anxiety disorder, and children with selective mutism; even more important, she is also a mom of twins diagnosed with selective mutism, in addition to ADHD and apraxia of speech (which is a speech delay).
+The twins were diagnosed at age 4 with SM, and after intensive treatment, one twin "only" has social anxiety disorder now, and the other doesn't qualify for a diagnosis of even that.
 With the combination of Donna's personal and professional experience, her goal is to offer hope and a sense of universality for the SM community, in addition to bringing awareness to this rare anxiety disorder of SM.

 years, where she also serves as a Spiritual Ambassador, guiding her fellow staff members spiritually.

 At the therapeutic day school, Donna specializes in treating suicidal adolescents in both individual therapy and group therapy, in addition to working with teens in therapy suffering from bipolar disorder, psychosis, borderline personality disorder, ADHD, and an array of anxiety disorders, including SM, PTSD, OCD, agorophobia, and generalized anxiety disorder.
 Donna has been a leader in helping school staff to write IEP goals for children with anxiety and other disorders, as well as giving presentations on effective lesson-planning for group therapies, and also developing and implementing proper protocol for effective case-note writing, in-line with risk management policies.